Updated August 2022

 The opioid epidemic is a national health crisis, and it’s why we all need to know what to do if we witness an overdose.

 As heroin and prescription opioid use increased over the past decade, so did prescription opioid and heroin-related overdose deaths.
-In 2020, 93,000 Americans lost their lives to overdoses from April 2020 to April 2021.
+100,306 Americans lost their lives to overdoses from April 2020 to April 2021.
 This is the highest number of Americans lost to overdoses ever recorded.
 The social isolation resulting from the coronavirus and the infiltration of fentanyl into the illegal drug supply have exponentially increased the number of fatal and nonfatal overdoses.
 For every 1 fatal overdose, there are 15 nonfatal overdoses.
 This needs to be addressed.

 Symptoms and Indications of an Overdose:

 - Respiratory depression: slow and shallow breathing or cessation of breathing